-You will be joining the Sixth Form at a time of significant change in Post 16 education.
-All of the A Levels we offer have now returned to a linear format which are more rigorous than the previous modular courses and will mean that you will only sit Public Examinations at the end of Year 13, although you will be rigorously assessed internally.
-As a result of these changes and following comprehensive consultation by the school with universities, the majority of students will opt for three subjects at the beginning of Year 12 which they will see through to the end of Year 13 and a minority of students will be allowed to take four A Levels through Year 12 and 13.
+All of the A Levels we offer have now returned to a linear format which are more rigorous than the previous modular courses and will mean that you will only sit Public Examinations at the end of Year 13, although you will be rigorously assessed internally throughout the course.
+The majority of students will opt for three subjects at the beginning of Year 12 which they will see through to the end of Year 13 and a minority of students will be allowed to take four A Levels through Year 12 and 13.
 To study four A Levels through two years students will need to demonstrate the highest level of academic excellence in their GCSE results.
 We also offer the BTEC Extended Diploma in Sport (Rugby focus) as an extension to our curricular provision, which is the equivalent of three A Levels.